Mountain Biking in Goblin Valley State Park, Utah

 There is a small campground within Goblin Valley State Park with 24 sites that can be reserved ahead of time.
 There are also 2 yurts if you prefer glamping.

-If you’re looking for dispersed camping, there’s a ton of first-come, first-serve sites outside of the Park off of Goblin Valley Rd. that look out over a mountain of slickrock and have easy access to the Wild Horse Window Trailhead (see below).
+If you’re looking for dispersed camping, there are a ton of first-come, first-serve sites outside of the Park off of Goblin Valley Rd. that look out over a mountain of slickrock and have easy access to the Wild Horse Window Trailhead (see below).

 Goblin Valley isn’t really a destination you’d go to just to mountain bike (mountain biking is a great addition to the Park), so I recommend spending some time there exploring these other activities as well: